Whangārei is Taitokerau Northland’s only city, but it is also a natural playground, full of adventure, connection, and beauty.

 Ōakura, Whangaruru and Whananaki

 Heading north on State Highway 1 from Whangārei City leads to the satellite town of Hikurangi, an historic village, the northern gateway to the Tutukākā Coast and service centre to the wider farming area that surrounds it.
 Just further north of Hikurangi, take a detour off the Twin Coast Discovery Highway at Whakapara, and you will arrive at an isolated coastal paradise, including Ōakura, Helena Bay, and Mimiwhangata Coastal Park.
-The road from Ōakura to Helena Bay is part of the Northland Journey, The Secret Coast Route, which runs from Russell to Helena Bay.
+The road from Ōakura to Helena Bay is part of the Northland Journey The Secret Coast Route, which runs from Russell to Helena Bay.
 Along this backroad, The Gallery & Café Helena Bay Hill is a great place to stop and enjoy art, subtropical gardens and refreshments.
 In the summer months, cool off with a refreshing dip at one of the many beaches.

 Bream Bay and Mangawhai